 The policies and regulations of a given Fall version of the Graduate School Catalog take effect with the registration procedures for that fall session.
 Graduate students whose notices of admission have been issued prior to a given fall session registration, but who deferred their initial registration, must conform to any changes in regulations made between the date of the admission and the initial registration.
 A graduate student making application for degree must meet the requirements of the catalog under which he or she was admitted or re-admitted.
 When a graduate student completes a degree program and seeks another degree, the student must satisfy the requirements stated in the catalog in effect during the enrollment period for the new degree.
 In the event that any regulation of the Graduate School conflicts with the regulation of a department or school, the Graduate School regulation must be met; the preceding statement, however, does not preclude the right of a department or school to impose additional requirements that exceed those of the Graduate School.
-Graduate School.
-Graduate School conflicts with the academic requirements and regulations stated in this catalog.
-Ignorance of these requirements and regulations, incorrect statements or advice from faculty or students, or misunderstandings of these procedures will not be accepted as cause for waiving any requirement or regulation in this catalog.
-Graduate students who, because of exceptional or extraordinary circumstances, wish to be granted exceptions from the regulations of this catalog may prefer it for the recommendation of the Graduate Council.
-The recommendation of the Graduate School may act upon the petition, or he or she may refer it for the recommendation of the chancellor of the university.
+Graduate students are expected to familiarize themselves with the academic requirements and regulations stated in this catalog.
+Ignorance of these requirements and regulations, incorrect statements or advice from faculty or students who, because of exceptional or extraordinary circumstances, wish to be granted exceptions from the regulations of this catalog.
+Braduate students who, because of exceptional or the Graduate School.
+Such petitions must bear the recommendation of the department chair or dean of the Graduate School may act upon the petition, or he or she may refer it for the recommendation of the Graduate Council.
+The recommendation of the Graduate School and the chancellor of the university.